ritza-co/gram-docs/src/content/docs/host-mcp/deploying-an-xmcp-server.md

 ### xmcp tools

 [Tools](https://xmcp.dev/docs/core-concepts/tools) are functions that AI agents can call to perform actions.
-In xmcp, defining a tool is straightforward:
+Defining a tool in xmcp is straightforward:

 ```typescript
 import { z } from "zod";